Killing Of 2 At Kentucky Supermarket Is Being Investigated As Hate Crime

 As more information about the Wednesday attack and its alleged perpetrator have emerged, there are indications that Bush chose his targets because of the color of their skin.

-Federal investigators are looking into the murders as "potential civil rights violations such as hate crimes," Russell Coleman, the U.S. attorney for the Western district of Kentucky, said in a statement.
+Federal investigators are looking into the fatal shootings as "potential civil rights violations such as hate crimes," Russell Coleman, the U.S. attorney for the Western district of Kentucky, said in a statement.

 The details are chilling.

 Bush allegedly walked into the Kroger, pulled a gun and shot Stallard in the back of the head, then shot him several more times.
-Then he went outside and killed Jones, who also died from multiple gunshot wounds, according to the Associated Press.
+Then he went outside and killed Jones, who also died from multiple gunshot wounds, according to The Associated Press.

 Louisville resident Ed Harrell told the Courier-Journal that as he crouched in the Kroger parking lot clutching his own revolver, the gunman walked by him and said, "Don't shoot me.
 I won't shoot you.
 Whites don't shoot whites."